-Southern Africa is an immense land mass, some 6.8 million square kilometres bordered by the Indian Ocean in the East and the Atlantic Ocean in the West.
+Southern Africa spans an immense 6.8 million square kilometer’s, a vast region where the land meets two great oceans — the Indian Ocean to the east and the Atlantic Ocean to the west.

-Countries commonly included in Southern Africa include Angola, Botswana, The Comoros, Eswatini (Swaziland), Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, South Africa, Zambia and Zimbabwe.
-In cultural geography, the island country of Madagascar is often not included due to its distinct language and cultural heritage.
+Southern Africa is generally understood to include Angola, Botswana, the Comoros, Eswatini (Swaziland), Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, South Africa, Zambia, and Zimbabwe.
+In cultural geography, however, Madagascar is often excluded due to its unique language and distinct cultural heritage.

-In physical geography, the geographical delineation for the sub-region is the portion of Africa south of the Cunene and Zambezi Rivers: Botswana, Eswatini (Swaziland), Lesotho, Namibia, South Africa, Zimbabwe, and the part of Mozambique that lies south of the Zambezi River.
+From a physical geography perspective, the sub-region is defined more narrowly as the part of Africa lying south of the Cunene and Zambezi Rivers — encompassing Botswana, Eswatini, Lesotho, Namibia, South Africa, Zimbabwe, and the southern portion of Mozambique below the Zambezi River. ![]()

-That definition is most often used in South Africa for natural sciences and particularly in guidebooks such as Roberts’ Birds of Southern Africa, the Southern African Bird Atlas Project, and Mammals of the Southern African Sub-Region.
+This narrower definition of Southern Africa is most often used in South Africa within the natural sciences and in specialist guidebooks such as Roberts’ Birds of Southern Africa, the Southern African Bird Atlas Project, and Mammals of the Southern African Sub-Region.
+It is rarely applied in political, economic, or human geography, as it divides Mozambique into two distinct parts.

 These widespread mineral resources make this one of the wealthiest regions of Africa with the greatest potential for economic growth.
 A chain of mineral resources in Southern Africa stretches from the rich oil fields in northwest Angola, east through the central diamond-mining region in Huambo Province, and into the Copper Belt region of Zambia and Congo. ![]()